Grants and Loans

 Students are reminded that borrowing money for college is a serious financial obligation.
+It is important to remember that when you borrow money, it must eventually be repaid.
 In addition to the principal borrowed, interest is generally charged for use of funds.
-It is important to remember that when you borrow money it must eventually be repaid.
-When signing a loan promissory note, you enter into a legal, ethical agreement.
+When signing a loan promissory note, you enter a legal, ethical agreement.
 Legally, you will be required to sign the note promising to repay the loan.
 Ethically, you are responsible to future borrowers, since collections from old loans are major funding sources for new loans.
 Think about this commitment carefully when taking out a loan, and consider how much you reasonably can afford to repay.

-Students accept the loan(s) awarded online via his/her MyOleMiss.
-The award notification page is located under the Financial Aid link of the student’s MyOleMiss.
+- Students can accept the loan(s) awarded online their MyOleMiss.
+Find the award notification page under the Financial Aid link of your MyOleMiss.

-Parent Borrowers who wish to utilize the Federal Parent Loan for a dependent undergraduate student (PLUS) are required to have the student file a FAFSA, and must complete the online Federal Direct PLUS application at www.studentloans.gov.
+Parent Borrowers who wish to utilize the Federal Parent Loan for a dependent undergraduate student (PLUS) are required to have the student file a FAFSA, and must complete the online Federal Direct PLUS application.

 For more information on student loans, please contact the financial aid office at 1-800-891-4596 or via email at firstname.lastname@example.org .

 Federal Work-Study Program